ArtikLamartik/NimLib/README.md

 const char*
 ```

-**Description:** Waits for the next client to connect on an already-open server socket and returns the IP address of the connected client.
+**Description:** Waits for the next client to connect on an already-open server socket.
+Returns the IP address of the connected client.

 ---